Back to all posts

 Race conditions

-Fundamentally race conditions are hidden dependencies.
+Fundamentally, race conditions are hidden dependencies.
 Things need to be completed in a certain order but can happen out of order in some cases.
 The solution in these cases is to make the test setup more deterministic.
 If code in three different places needs to initialize the database, then make sure they are always run in the same order and that each part waits for the previous part to complete before moving on.
 Make sure your code rebuilds the starting state and cleans up properly between tests.
 You can also use transactions in database tests and rollback after each test.

 Race conditions can be very tricky to diagnose.
 Sometimes even a log statement can cause a race condition.
 Be wary of singletons and static data.
 This data is often designed assuming there will be only one thread working with it at a time, which may not be true any longer.